oyavri/aldim_verdim/README.md

 - Addition to the remark above: it is not a good idea to sort the requested events, however, there is no way of knowing whether they are sorted or not.
 Financial transaction systems probably have better handling for such case.
 - It is assumed to have only one worker for any scale, that means, the system works as much as the worker can handle.
 Therefore, vertical scaling should be chosen for larger scale of events.
 - The locker in Worker will consume a lot of memory if it stays up for a long time.
 An optimization for the events is required but it depends on the Wallet ID of event itself.
+- Better logging is needed.
+- Unit tests are needed, will work on that soon.